gradientspace/geometry3cpp/README.md

 I would like the library to be a header-only library. *However* the WildMagic5 dependency is currently structured to produce a compiled DLL, and GTEngine is also not fully header-only, there are few .cpp files.
 My intention is to eventually refactor these libraries so that they are fully header-only as well.

+*Note: I would welcome comments about whether a header-only approach is suitable/desirable for production use.*

 # Current State